• Skip to primary navigation

 Mei Li M. Kwong, MD is an Assistant Research Physician and surgical oncologist in the Surgery Branch of the National Cancer Institute.
 She is the Associate Program Director for the Surgery Branch/Cancer Immunotherapy Research Fellowship that accepts three general surgery residents each year for 2-3 years of research training.
 Her research interests include adoptive cell therapy for the treatment of solid organ malignancies and working to improve DEI efforts in clinical trials.
 She is currently pursuing a flexible MBA from Johns Hopkins Carey Business School.

-Latest posts by Mei Li Kwong, MD (see all)
+Latest posts by Mei Li Kwong (see all)

 • How Inclusive are Referrals to Cancer Clinical Trials? - August 23, 2023